Exposing Paradise, Living Like a Lucian

 natures-beauty

-The ecstasy you feel as the water caresses your skin, the soft sand squishing between your toes, the cool mist spraying from the waterfalls, and never-ending, heart-stopping adventures, this is what paradise is made of.
-This is the vision I was carrying with me as I ran towards my friend with open arms ecstatic to be back in the Caribbean Island of St. Lucia once again.
+The ecstasy you feel when you first see the crystal blue beaches, the soft sand squishing between your toes, the cool mist spraying from the waterfalls, and never-ending, heart-stopping adventures, this is what paradise is made of.
+This is the vision I was carrying with me as I ran towards my friend with open arms ecstatic to be back in the Caribbean Island of St. Lucia and living like a Lucian once again.

-Unfortunately, my elation was quickly crushed as my naivety became my new reality.
+Unfortunately, my elation was quickly crushed as my naivety became my new reality for my week in St. Lucia.
 Beneath all of the glitter and glimmer of island life and the luxury boutique hotels in St. Lucia, there lies some untold truths.
+In this post, I’ll uncover them all!
+Are you ready to live like a Lucian?

 Quick Facts